An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Application to the Aubry--MacKay conjecture

-\begin{theorem} Assuming (A1) to (A4), there exists some $ \varepsilon^*=\left(\varepsilon_n^*\right)_{n \in \mathbb{Z}} $ with $ \|\varepsilon^*\|_{\ell^1}:=\sum\nolimits_{n \in \mathbb{Z}} {\left| {{\varepsilon _n}} \right|} >0 $ being sufficiently small, such that for all $ 0\prec\varepsilon=\left(\varepsilon_n\right)_{n \in \mathbb{Z}}\prec\varepsilon^* $, system \eqref{MACXT} admits plenty of almost periodic breathers with frequency-preserving, where the frequencies have large amplitudes.
+\begin{theorem} Assuming \ref{con:a1}--\ref{con:a4}, there exists some $ \varepsilon^*=\left(\varepsilon_n^*\right)_{n \in \mathbb{Z}} $ with $ \|\varepsilon^*\|_{1}:=\sum\nolimits_{n \in \mathbb{Z}} {\left| {{\varepsilon^* _n}} \right|} >0 $ sufficiently small, such that for all $ 0\prec\varepsilon=\left(\varepsilon_n\right)_{n \in \mathbb{Z}}\prec\varepsilon^* $, system \eqref{MACXT} admits a large family of frequency-preserving almost periodic breathers, where the frequencies have large magnitudes.
 Moreover, these frequencies are of Bourgain's Diophantine type as defined in Definition \ref{FULLDio}.
-If (A4) holds for all $ h \in \overline {\mathcal{I}} $, then such almost periodic breathers with frequency-preserving can have large, small and mixed frequency-amplitudes. \end{theorem} \begin{remark} As remarked by Yuan \cite[Remark 1.2]{MR1889993}, one may not expect the perturbed breathers to preserve their original frequency, regarding Bourgain's work \cite{MR1470416}.
+If \ref{con:a4} holds for all $ h \in \overline {\mathcal{I}} $, then such frequency-preserving almost periodic breathers can have large, small, and mixed frequency-magnitudes. \end{theorem} \begin{remark} As remarked by Yuan \cite[Remark 1.2]{MR1889993}, one may not expect the perturbed breathers to preserve their original frequency, in light of Bourgain's work \cite{MR1470416}.
 However, the nondegeneracy here ensures precisely this invariance.
 Indeed, one could also anticipate that the quasi-periodic breathers in \cite{MR1889993} would preserve their prescribed frequencies. \end{remark}

-\begin{proof} Let $ x_n'=y_n $ for $ n \in \mathbb{Z} $.
-Then, the system \eqref{MACXT} admits a natural Hamiltonian system with its Hamiltonian function given by
+\begin{proof} Let $x_n'=y_n$ for $n\in\mathbb{Z}$.
+System \eqref{MACXT} can then be written as a Hamiltonian system with the Hamiltonian